batxes/Data_Engineering_Zoomcamp/4_analytics_engineering/my_notes.md

 ```
 it wont work unless you create a new dataset in bigquery, unter EU with the dbt_dataset + name of the project: name: 'dbt_dataset_taxi_rides_ny_bq'

+delete the examples because we will not use them.

+I am in minute 17:28